esunshin/M7/README.md

 **Setup**:

+Running `learn.py` will train the model on the Seinfeld stand-up routines (although a pre-trained model is provided).

 Running `create.py` will use the pre-trained model to generate (default) 1000 characters of new material, using a random 250-character segment of the input (pre-existing) text as a seed input.
 Major dependencies are:
 – Keras